manildayma/readme/README.md

 ## Ordered Lists

 Just add a number in from of the point or item you want to list.
+Numbers need not be any order.
+For simplicity put a same number in front of the point, i.e, put '1' in front of every point to make an ordered list.

 *example : *